 “It takes a village to raise a child”

-The Virtual School team is committed to working in partnership with schools by providing support with multi-agency professionals to ensure an appropriate education or training placement is in place for our children and young people in care.
+The Virtual School team is committed to working in partnership with our children, schools, families, and professionals to ensure an appropriate education or training placement is in place for our children and young people in care.

 We ensure that additional resources such as Pupil Premium are used to overcome barriers to learning or to support children's and young person's learning.
 We are made up of a team of designated strategic and key stage officers committed to supporting the children's workforce and to champion the education, mental health and wellbeing of children in care and contribute to their educational enrichment and future accomplishments.

 We want to ensure that all children and young people who are in our care have access to a full-time education that is tailored to meet their needs.
 We also aim to continue to develop provision and advice to all stakeholders to support previously looked after children and post 16 young people.
-More recently, we are also aiming to provide support and guidance for vulnerable children and young people who are known to social care.
+More recently, we are also aiming to provide support and guidance for vulnerable children and young people who are known to social care and may be in kinship care.

 The Virtual School team are steadfast in providing the best possible intervention and support for all children in care.
 We build upon their successes and keep expectations high so that they continue to achieve, do amazing things, thrive and become confident individuals who are able to live safe, healthy, and fulfilling lives.